-(a) Total return is calculated assuming an initial investment made at the net asset value at the beginning of year, reinvestment of any dividends and distributions at net asset value on the dividend/distribution payment date and a redemption at the net asset value on the last day of the year.
+- (a) Commencement of operations - (b) Calculated based upon average shares outstanding - (c) Amount represents less than \$0.005 per share - (d) Total return is calculated assuming an initial investment made at the net asset value at the beginning of period, reinvestment of any dividends and distributions at net asset value on the dividend/distribution payment date and a redemption at the net asset value on the last day of the period.
 The return does not reflect the deduction of taxes that a shareholder would pay on Fund dividends/ distributions or the redemption of Fund shares.
-Total returns do not include fees and expenses imposed under your variable annuity contract and/or life insurance policy.
-If these amounts were reflected, the return would be lower than that shown.
+Total return does not include fees and expenses imposed under your variable annuity contract and/or life insurance policy.
+If these amounts were reflected, the return would be lower than that shown. - (e) Not annualized. - (f) Annualized. - (g) Portfolio turnover is calculated at the fund level and represents a one year period.